AugustDG/Unity-Utilities/README.md

 - `LogWarning` &rarr; Logs a warning to the console with the object's name.
 - `LogError` &rarr; Logs an error to the console with the object's name.

+- `static Log` &rarr; Logs a message to the console with the passed object's name.
+- `static LogWarning` &rarr; Logs a warning to the console with the passed object's name.
+- `static LogError` &rarr; Logs an error to the console with the passed object's name.

 ### Miscelleanous

 - `Flip` &rarr; Flips a 2-big float array, so that the values swap indexes.

 ## Changelog

+### v0.4.3

+- Duplicated `CustomBehaviour` logging methods and made them static (for non-MonoBehaviours).

 ### v0.4.2